 Based on the latest population projections, the City can expect a significant increase in population, especially on the West side of Albuquerque.
 The recently released "Paseo del Norte High Capacity Transit Study Alternatives Analysis Report" dated August 2014 is proposing major changes in the way the residents of Albuquerque will travel around the City.
-A Bus Rapid Transit System such as the "Potential BRT Corridors" suggested in the Study could result in an increase in bicycle commuting as a way of supplementing a BRT mode for access to the Major Employment Centers as well as to Parks, Open Space, Trails, Libraries, Community Centers and other public facilities-Although the Bikeways and Trails Facilities Plan will precede any adoption of a BRT program for the City, the Bikeways and Trails Plan may be updated in the near future to include bicycle commuting w/BRT and recreational access as part of a Transportation System.
+A Bus Rapid Transit System such as the "Potential BRT Corridors" suggested in the Study could result in an increase in bicycle commuting as a way of supplementing a BRT mode for access to the Major Employment Centers as well as to Parks, Open Space, Trails, Libraries, Community Centers and other public facilities Although the Bikeways and Trails Facilities Plan will precede any adoption of a BRT program for the City, the Bikeways and Trails Plan may be updated in the near future to include bicycle commuting w/BRT and recreational access as part of a Transportation System.
 With more research and information, the City can develop policies that require coordination between City departments to assure access to bike facilities and trails.
 In the meantime, City policy remains that if a trail and/or bicycle facility is shown on the Trails Plan as proposed where a property is being developed, the development will be required to construct and maintain said facility.
 This policy is consistent with the 1993 Trails and Bikeways Facilities Plan policies.

-As it is not possible to foresee the exact location of future development, new development within these developing areas shall be subject to the following requirements:
+As it is not possible to foresee the exact location of future development, new development within these developing areas shall also be subject to the following requirements:

-Future development areas without proposed roadway system shall be identified in a future study and be shown on the Bikeways and Trails map in either shading or textured as "Growth Areas."
+Future development areas within the City boundary without a proposed roadway system shall be identified in a future study and be shown on the Bikeways and Trails map in either shading or textured as considered to be "Growth Areas."
 These Growth Areas are envisioned to develop within the next 10 years as the City population and land area expand - particularly on the west side and in the southwest area.
-It is not possible to foresee the exact location of future streets; therefore, new development within this "Growth Area" shall be subject to the following requirements:
+It is not possible to foresee the exact location of future streets; therefore, new development within this "Growth Area" shall be subject to the following requirements as roadways are approved and developed, regardless of whether they are identified on the Bikeways and Trails map: